bitblik/client/assets/faq/faq_en.md

 #### How does the escrow process work?

 The process generally follows these steps:
-1.  **Offer Creation (Maker):** A Maker creates an offer, specifying the amount of fiat they want to receive a BLIK code for, and the equivalent Bitcoin amount.
+1.  **Offer Creation (Maker):** A Maker creates an offer, specifying the amount of fiat they want to receive a BLIK code for.
 2.  **Funding Escrow (Maker):** The Maker pays a Lightning Network "hold invoice" for the specified Bitcoin amount.
 This locks the Bitcoin with the coordinator but doesn't transfer it yet.
 3.  **Offer Acceptance (Taker):** A Taker finds an offer they like and accept it, then generate a BLIK code in their banking app and submit it to the coordinator.
 4.  **Fiat Payment (Maker):** The Maker receives the BLIK code and introduces it in the payment terminal or on-line ecommerce site.
 5.  **BLIK Confirmation (Taker):** The Taker will receive a notification from their bank app to confirm the BLIK payment.
 6.  **Payment Confirmation (Maker):** The Maker confirms within the BitBlik system that they have received the BLIK payment.
-6.  **Bitcoin Release (Coordinator):** Upon the Maker's confirmation, the coordinator uses the secret preimage to "settle" the hold invoice.
+7.  **Bitcoin Release (Coordinator):** Upon the Maker's confirmation, the coordinator uses the secret preimage to "settle" the hold invoice.
 This action releases the locked Bitcoin to the Taker's provided Lightning address or invoice.

 #### How do takers are made aware of new offers?